|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Located to the west of Dobodura and Horanda, to the north of the Samboga River inland from the north coast of New Guinea.
+Horanda Airfield was located to the west of Dobodura and Horanda and to the north of the Samboga River inland from the north coast of New Guinea.
 The three runways at this location were collectively known as "Horanda Drome".
 Also known as "Dobodura No. 4" or "No. 4" and specific runways as "East 4" and West 4".
 To the southwest is Dobodura No. 7 (Kenney Field, Girua Airport).
 Prewar and during the Pacific War located in the Northern District of in the Territory of Papua.
 Postwar located in Northern Province.
 Today located in Oro Province in Papua New Guinea (PNG).

 The Allies acknowledged the need for an airfield on the north coast of New Guinea near Buna, for use if Lae Airfield and Salamaua Airfield were attacked by the Japanese.
 Theater plan "Tulsa" called for an airfield to be established for military aircraft at Buna Airfield.
 On July 9, 1942 a reconnaissance was planned and over the next two days, a RAAF Catalina from Port Moresby was used to overfly the area.
 On board were six officers including Lt.
 Col. Bernard L. Robinson, ranking U.S. Army engineering officer at Port Moresby, Lt.
 Col. Boyd D. Wagner, USAA, 8th Fighter Group, C. O., Colonel Yoder and three Australian officers.
 Examining the terrain of the entire area, they determined that kunai plains area at Dobodura should developed instead of the Buna area.
 Before any Allied airfield could be constructed, the Japanese landed at Gona on July 21, 1942 and built Buna Airfield.